damohammed/task1/tasks/task3/README.md

 After that I have firstly created a virtual network, and all settings inside it.

 Then I have created ubuntu vm with standard_b1s size with created vpc.
+Then I created centos with same configurations

-Then I added a public ip addrress to network.tf then the same ip for vm of ubuntu.
+Then I added a public ip addrress to ubuntuvm but no ip for centos (because it should not have access to internet).

 then I typed a command to create them as: terraform apply -auto-approve